-The Board of Education of School District No. 38 (Richmond) will relinquish none of its statutory authority, since it believes that, as much as possible, decision-making control over children's learning should be in the hands of local citizens.
-The Board supports the preservation of the powers and responsibilities of locally elected boards as separate corporate bodies, distinct from municipal councils or regional districts.
+The Board of Education of School District No. 38 (Richmond) will relinquish none of its statutory authority, since it believes that, as much as possible, decision-making control-over children's learning should be in the hands of local citizens, through their elected school board.
+The Board supports the preservation of the authority powers and responsibilities of locally elected boards as separate corporate bodies, distinct from municipal councils or regional districts.

 Policy-making is the fundamental process by which the Board will exercise its legitimate authority and responsibility.
-Through policy, the Board will establish goals and give direction to the local school system.
+Through policy, and the strategic planning process, the Board will establish goals and give direction to the local school system.

 The Board of Education will operate as an open, democratic corporate body that models respect for individuals and strengthens relationships within the education community.
 The Board is committed to discharging its duties in a fair, efficient and effective manner and will conduct itself within an organized framework.
-The main business of the Board will be through regularly scheduled meetings of all trustees where they will hear delegations, consider reports and decide by democratic vote on bylaws or motions presented by their members.
+The main business of the Board will be through regularly scheduled meetings of all trustees where they will hear delegations, consider reports and decide by democratic vote on bylaws or motions presented for their consideration.
+By their members.
 Meetings of the Board will be presided over by a chairperson, with the assistance of a vice-chairperson, both elected annually from its members.

-Because the Board believes it has a fundamental obligation to preserve and enhance the public trust in public education, and because it believes the public and, in particular its education partners, must be able to contribute to the educational process, meetings will be held in public as much as possible and an opportunity will be given at each meeting to hear the public.
+Because the Board believes it has a fundamental obligation to preserve and enhance the public trust in public education, and because it believes the public and, in particular its education partners, must be able to share their perspectives, to the educational process, meetings will be held in public as much as possible and an opportunity will be given at each meeting to hear the public.